aptos-labs/developer-docs/apps/docusaurus/docs/guides/keyless-accounts.md

 # Keyless Account Integration Steps

-:::info Only devnet is supported
+:::info Only devnet and testnet is supported
-Currently Aptos Keyless is only supported in devnet.
-Testnet and mainnet support to come in the following weeks.
+Currently Aptos Keyless is only supported in devnet and testnet.
+Mainnet support to come in the following weeks.
 :::

 At a high level, there are three steps to follow in order to integrate Keyless Accounts.